 Porn is part of trafficking, too

 As you can see from above, the Trafficking Victims Protection Act of 2000 was a major move in US legislation that identified different forms of human trafficking, set harsh criminal penalties for offenders, and provided support for victims.

 This definition allows for many different sex trafficking scenarios that may not get as much news coverage to be prosecuted.
-Those unfamiliar with this issue, may imagine the Hollywood situations, such as a girl or boy getting kidnapped in a foreign country, and then being chained and forced into prostitution.
-Or boys and girls from a foreign country smuggled into the US and similarly abused.
+Those unfamiliar with this issue, may imagine the Hollywood situations, such as kids getting kidnapped in a foreign country, and then being chained up and forced into selling sex.

 These stories do exist.
 They are real, but they aren’t the only scenarios.

 Because of the variety of circumstances in which sex trafficking occurs, there are many contributing causes subject to differences in cultures, economies, political influences, and legislation to name a few.
 For example, Europe has seen a rise in the sex trafficking of refugees whereas the child sex slavery industry has grown in the Philippines.